What is Supplemental Logging in Oracle

 (b)Supplemental Key Logging or Identification key logging

-Supplemental Key Logging is the logging which is enabled at the database level.
+Supplemental Key Logging is the logging that is enabled at the database level.
 We have four types of them

 For all columns